bluuuzs/veltrix-dma/README.md

 ---

-If you wan't to unlock every feature, you can Purchase a key for Veltrix V2 DMA [here](https://veltrixsolutions.xyz/veltrix-v2)
+If you want to unlock every feature, you can Purchase a key for Veltrix V2 DMA [here](https://veltrixsolutions.xyz/veltrix-v2)
 ---

 # ⚠️ You need a DMA card and firmware to use this.